Death of Naya Rivera: Rivera's work

 Rivera had a lead role in the television series Step Up, which was renewed for a third season and moved network to Starz in May 2020; Rivera was announced to be continuing her role as the season went into production.
 With Rivera's death, the season is set to be rewritten.
 In the two weeks following her death, the single "Supermassive Black Hole", a 2012 track by 2Cellos featuring Naya Rivera, appeared in the charts; it reached number 16 on the iTunes Top 100 Classical chart in the week of July 13 to July 19, 2020, dropping to number 81 the week after.

 In February 2020, shortly before filming was shut down, Rivera recorded a guest spot in an episode of the Netflix show Sugar Rush, to be released on July 31, 2020.
 Following her death shortly before this date, Netflix entered discussions with Rivera's family and manager about releasing the episode; it was announced on the day before the season's release that it would be airing as planned, with the episode dedicated to her.
-She made another posthumous appearance in November 2020, in an episode of The Eric Andre Show.
+She made a second and final posthumous appearance in November 2020, in an episode of The Eric Andre Show.
 Eric Andre told IndieWire that, though the show had said they would never release the long cuts of celebrity interviews, "[they] almost did put an extended interview up this year [...] with Naya Rivera because she had so many funny gags in her interview that [they] couldn't cram in the episode's time.
 [They] were gonna put it out but then she passed away and [they] didn't want it to feel like [they] were exploiting her death or anything dark or weird for marketing."

 Lake Piru

 Lake Piru remained closed to the public for over a month after Rivera's death.
 It planned to reopen on August 17, 2020, but the Holser Fire between the town of Piru and the reservoir prevented access and the lake remained closed until August 20.
 While it reopened for fishing and boating, swimming at the reservoir is now prohibited.
+However, four years after Rivera’s death, a man from North Carolina drowned at Lake Piru after experiencing a medical emergency.